shole/DomeTemplate/README.md

 Build project.

-#16bit resolution UV distortion map creation
+#16bit UV distortion map creation
 Disable all color filtering (interpolation) from the projection software if possible.
 A UVmap is a pixel-to-pixel mapping so it should be as accurate as possible.
 Any aliasing artefacts you might see on the resulting UV maps gets smoothed out automagically in runtime texture interpolation.